prody/ProDy-website/tutorials/watfinder_tutorial/additionalExamples.rst

 Here, we present several more case studies on how to use WatFinder.

-(1) Detection and quantification of the formation of inter-residue water bridges as adenylate kinase transitions from the closed to open state
+Case study 1
 -------------------------------------------------------------------------------

+Detection and quantification of the formation of inter-residue water bridges as adenylate kinase transitions from the closed to open state

 .. figure:: images/caseStudy1.jpg
    :scale: 40 %